Pietro Bordino

-Pietro Bordino (22 November 1887 – 15 April 1928) was an Italian racecar driver.
+Pietro Bordino (22 November 1887 – 15 April 1928) was an Italian racing driver.
+One of Italy's top racing drivers of the 1920s, Bordino won the 1922 Italian Grand Prix.
+One of the few European drivers of the period to compete on the regular American Indy car circuit, composed largely of board ovals, he won twice during the 1922 U.S. racing season.

-A native of Turin, he was one of Italy's top racing drivers of the 1920s.
-Bordino won the 1922 Italian Grand Prix and also raced in the 1925 Indianapolis 500, finishing 10th.
-He died in 1928 during practice for a race at Alessandria after he hit a dog, causing his car to overturn and land in a river, drowning him.
+Bordino died in 1928 during practice for a race at Alessandria after he hit a dog, causing his car to overturn and land in a river, drowning him.

 Sir Henry Segrave described him as “the finest road race driver in the world.”
 He was renowned for his speed and courage, although his race successes did not necessarily meet that promise.

 Racing career

-Pietro Bordino was born on 22nd November, 1887 in Turin, His father got work as a caretaker at the new FIAT factory.
-In 1904, as a 17-year old he started his racing career as a riding mechanic with Vincenzo Lancia and Felice Nazzaro.
+Bordino was born on 22 November 1887 in Turin, His father got work as a caretaker at the new FIAT factory.
+In 1904, as a 17-year old, he started his racing career as a riding mechanic with Vincenzo Lancia and Felice Nazzaro.
 He accompanied Lancia in the 1905 Gordon Bennett Cup, finishing second, and they were second to Nazzaro in the 1907 Targa Florio.